Atmospheric Circulation (Prof. Sebastian Schemm)

 High-resolution global climate simulation with ICON and two two-way nests over the Gulf Stream.
 Shown is the wind speed at the 300 hPa level.

-The Atmospheric Circulation group, led by Prof. Sebastian Schemm, has its research focus on weather and climate dynamics, high-resolution atmospheric modeling.
-This is done by modeling at different complexity, the use of observations, machine learning techniques and theory and the development of diagnostic tools in particular online diagnostics for high-resolution weather and climate models.
+Its research focus on weather and climate dynamics, high-resolution atmospheric modeling and machine learning.
+This is done by modeling at different complexity, the use of observations, deep learning techniques and theory and the development of diagnostic tools in particular online diagnostics for high-resolution weather and climate models.

-Recently, we have been working on the development of machine learning-based basic models for the climate system.
-More details can be found on the research page.
+Recently, we have been working on the development of purely machine learning-based basic models for the climate system, for example, as part of the external page Swiss AI initiative, external page ECMWF's WeatherGenerator and as a means for high-resolution downscaling.
+More details can be found on the research page and below.

 News

-For publication updates see bottom of this page.
+For details on our publications see bottom of this page.

 Activities: